skariel/webalchemy/README.md

 In addition, webalchemy webapps require a modern webbrowser supporting websockets

-##Status
-The library is currently in early stages of development, still far from being feature complete

-##Philosophy
-Lightweight - does one thing and does it well!

-Pythonic - Explicit, magicless, easy to understand whats going on

-Non oppinionated - plays well with others

-High performance - Async, Websockets, CSS3 animations, etc.

 ##License
-Code and documentation (yet to be written...) are available under the MIT license as detailed in the file [LICENSE.txt](LICENSE.txt)
+Code and documentation (yet to be written...) are available under the MIT license:

 >The MIT License (MIT)
 >